SNCF Class 241P: History

 In 1944, SNCF reviewed its predicted postwar traffic requirements and determined a requirement for a locomotive capable of hauling passenger trains of 700–800 tonnes at 120 km/h, and capable of climbing gradients of 1 in 125 (8‰).

 A prototype 4-8-2 four cylinder compound locomotive, the 241.C.1, had been built by Schneider et Cie. in 1930 for the former Chemins de fer de Paris à Lyon et à la Méditerranée (PLM).
 This locomotive was utilised as the basis for the new class, but with some key design changes including the addition of an automatic stoker, strengthened frames, and boiler modifications.

 Production

 35 locomotives were built by Schneider et Cie., of Le Creusot between 1948 and 1952.

 Service life

-The class was initially assigned to the line between Paris and Marseilles, hauling services including the famous Le Mistral expresses, but within a few years they were displaced by electrification.
+The class was initially assigned to the line between Paris and Marseille, hauling services including the famous Le Mistral expresses, but within a few years they were displaced by electrification.
 Most of the class was then transferred to the Nord, l'Est and l'Ouest regions.
 For over ten years they managed the traffic on the line west of Le Mans, including the 411 km line to Brest and 410 km line to Quimper.
 They hauled trains of up to 16 coaches, weighing over 800 tons.

 The 241.P class were allocated to the following depots: